lsqproduction/lsqproduction.github.io/Readme2.txt

 - Tag line: "I capture impression, life, beauty, moments, happiness, emotions, actions.
 - Action button on top right corner (Book Now from INR10,000)
 - You’re in good company: I don't like to show off, but here are just some of the brands that I've worked for.
 - Call to action button at the bottom of the page.
-Or subscribe to our newsletter (That's read by 10,000 proffesiionals about tips on Converting your instagram followers)
+- Not ready yet.
+No worries, subscribe to our newsletter.
+(That's read by 10,000 professionals about tips on Converting your instagram followers)
-- Benefits of book now
+- Benefits of Booking now.
+-